 Although I cannot link a day’s attention deficit to a single spray of perfume, I suspect that it benefits me and those around me very little.
 In fact, most people who are sensitive and can end up with eczema, asthma, nasal rhinitis.
 So what’s the point?
 Your own smell is organic, after all.

 This is true of all scented products.
-A perfume is said to be “fragrance free” and still have masking chemicals, so the way to go is with products labeled without perfume.”
+A perfume can say “fragrance free” and still have masking chemicals, so the way to go is with products labeled without perfume.”
 While organic perfumes limit the additives found in commercial brands and ensure that the scents, oils, floral ingredients are pesticide-free, “fragrance” is the big thing to avoid.
 Essential oils are the purest way to fragrantly enhance us.

 Rarely will a designer scent list out harmful additives like Acetylethyltetramethyltetralin (AETT), Musk ambrette, 6-Methylcoumarin (6-MC), 6-Methylcoumarin (6-MC), Nitrosamines, and Dioxane, plus any other toxic chemicals unregulated by the FDA.
 This lack of regulation is a result of the fact that RIFM only recommends to the FDA (rather than advising or enforcing) what chemicals perfumes ought to contain.
-The term fragrance also masks the potentially dangerous additives in perfume.
-Which converts to natural fragrances or “perfume free” cheaper products, safer, and enhances our lives.
+There are masked, potentially dangerous additives in perfume, often masked under the term fragrance.
+Converting to natural fragrances or “perfume free” products is cheaper, safer, and enhances our lives.
 After all- do you see bergamot, lily, jasmine or calming sandalwood on EPA ban lists?